Netanel Felber’s family celebrates his birthday, holds a prayer service - Washington Jewish Week

 Family and friends of Netanel Felber, the wounded Israeli soldier from Silver Spring, marked his 22nd birthday on May 28 at the rehab facility that he lives at and receives around-the-clock care and therapy.

-Around 20 high school friends came to pray and to celebrate, said his mother, Judi Felber.
+Around 20 friends came to pray and to celebrate, said his mother, Judi Felber.
 There was cake, and balloons.
 His bar mitzvah Torah portion was also read out loud.

 Every year, he found a way to read his Torah portion, she said by phone from Ra’anana, Israel, whether at synagogue or at the nursing home he volunteered at.